Is it safe to touch the animals?

 How much does a program cost?

 There are several fee schedules depending on if you are booking an early learning or school incursion, or event setup.
-Prices start at $7 per child for early learners and $8.50 per student for vacation care and school incursions.
+Prices start at $7.50 per child for early learners, $8.50 per student for school incursions and $10 per child for vacation care programs.
 Minimum rates are dependent on location and number of programs booked.
 Event prices are flat rate.
 All prices are GST and travel inclusive.
 Visit our Pricing web page for details or phone us for a quote, on 07 5443 8545.